 Sheridan Triangle Park Playground Replacement

-The City of Madison will be implementing improvements at Sheridan Triangle Park!
+Work by City of Madison Parks Construction staff has begun at Sheridan Triangle Park!

 The City of Madison Parks Division held two meetings to discuss proposed improvements at Sheridan Triangle Park.